Enter your email address below and subscribe to our newsletter

 Kung Pao Cauliflower

-Why you will Love Kung Pao Cauliflower?
+Why you will love Kung Pao Cauliflower?

 It is a perfect substitute for chicken, especially if you’re looking for a vegetarian dish.
 It is high in flavour.
-This recipe is versatile with three different ways to prepare it.
-Firstly, you can fry it and create a crispy exterior on the surface of the cauliflower, thereafter drizzle the sauce on it.
-Secondly, you can roast it the oven with the sauce drenched into the cauliflower which will give it a nutty taste.
-Thirdly, you can take the easy route and stir-fry it in the wok.
-Each method provides a unique take on this dish.
+This recipe is versatile and has three different ways to prepare it.
+First, you can fry the cauliflower and create a crispy exterior on the surface; thereafter, drizzle the sauce on it.

 Ingredients